Sangyō Gisho: Hokke Gisho

 An annotated commentary on the Lotus Sutra; four volumes in length.
 It is based on the annotated text Fa Hua Yi Ji (法華義記) by Liang dynasty monk Fayun (法雲, 467–529 AD).
 Approximately 70% of the contents are identical.

-According to tradition, the Hokke Gisho was composed in 615 AD and is the oldest Japanese text.
-This Buddhist text was highly venerated among Tendai scholars but never shared to the public.
-Legend indicates that the manuscript was discovered by the Buddhist monk Gyōshin (行 信), who erected the Hōryū-ji Tō-in Temple where the manuscript was kept for many centuries until 1878, when it was finally presented to the Emperor Meiji as an offertory gift.
+According to tradition, the Hokke Gisho was composed in 615 AD and is the oldest Japanese text, highly venerated among Tendai scholars but never shared to the public.
+Legend indicates that the manuscript was discovered by the Buddhist monk Gyōshin (行信), who erected the Hōryū-ji Tō-in Temple where the manuscript was kept for many centuries until 1878, when it was finally presented to the Emperor Meiji as an offertory gift.

 Shōmangyō Gisho

 An annotated commentary on the Śrīmālādevī Siṃhanāda Sūtra; one volume in length.
-It is based on annotated texts of the Liang dynasty monk Min (旻, 467–527).
+In the late 1960s, it was discovered that about 80% of this text was copied from a Liang dynasty commentary by the monk Min (旻, 467–527), which was recovered from the Dunhuang manuscripts.
 Traditionally said to have been completed in 611.